pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1445 Java Sequenced Collections

+Today I begin to study about Sequence collections new Java feature that comes with Java 21, also I learn some new things that I don't know about the Java collection framework.

 #### Day 1444 Java 21

 Today I begin to discover the new features that arrive with the new Java LTS release.
 I started to watch a big picture of the features, and did a deeper dive into JEP 440 Record Patterns.
-Records are a great feature in Java really helpful, I love the way in which Java started to include this new features to the language.
+Records are a great feature in Java really helpful, I love the way in which Java started to include these new
+features to the language.

 #### Day 1443 Continues with the Composite Pattern